 Online Learning - Visit Website

-Endicott College's RN to BSN program is tailored for registered nurses seeking to advance their education through an online format.
-This program stands out for its emphasis on flexibility, allowing working professionals to balance their studies with personal and professional commitments.
-With a curriculum that integrates theoretical knowledge with practical clinical application, students are prepared for leadership roles and further graduate studies.
-The program boasts a 99% job placement rate and a 100% NCLEX-RN pass rate, underscoring its effectiveness in equipping nurses for success.
-CCNE accreditation and clinical partnerships with top hospitals further enhance the program's value, offering students a comprehensive and respected pathway to achieving their BSN.
+Endicott College's RN to BSN online program is tailored for registered nurses seeking to advance their education with flexibility.
+This program stands out for its emphasis on blending theoretical knowledge with practical clinical applications, all within a supportive online environment.
+With a curriculum that requires 126 credits, students are prepared for leadership roles and further graduate studies.
+Highlights include a 99% job placement rate and a 100% NCLEX-RN pass rate, showcasing the program's effectiveness.
+Additionally, the option for a fifth-year Master's and clinical partnerships with top hospitals provide unique opportunities for students.
+The program is CCNE accredited, ensuring a high-quality education.

 Online Learning - Visit Website